CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description communicates the general purpose of the skill (applying themes to artifacts) and mentions specific artifact types and the existence of pre-set themes.
-However, it lacks an explicit 'Use when...' clause, uses second person ('you can apply'), and could be more specific about concrete actions and trigger terms to help Claude reliably select it over competing skills.
+The description communicates the general purpose of theming artifacts and mentions specific artifact types and the existence of 10 pre-set themes, which is helpful.
+However, it lacks an explicit 'Use when...' clause, uses second person ('you can apply'), and could be more specific about concrete actions and trigger terms to better distinguish it from overlapping skills.

 Suggestions